sabrinamerkin/sabrinamerkin.github.io/_posts/2023-09-27-Upload-in-Progress.md

 memory usage: 17.3+ KB
 ```

-To provide more information, we will look at summary statistics for each column in the dataset.
+To see more information, we can look at summary statistics for each column in the dataset.

 ```python
 df.describe()